git-up/GitUp/README.md

 Getting Started
 ===============

-**Learn all about GitUp and download the latest stable release for Mac OS X 10.8+ from http://gitup.co.**
+**Learn all about GitUp and download the latest release from http://gitup.co.**

 **Read the [docs](http://forums.gitup.co/c/docs) and visit the [community forums](http://forums.gitup.co/) for support & feedback.**